 If you’re worried about your marriage, but not sure if divorce is the right way forward, you might decide to try a trial separation.
 Sometimes a little time apart turns into the best way forward to heal your marriage.
 It’s not an easy path though, and here’s why.

 Temporary separation in marriage brings up all kinds of emotions.
 It might not be a divorce, but it feels a lot like it.
 Being apart from your spouse is both scary and exhilarating, which in itself causes a lot of doubt and guilt.
 Then there’s the practical aspect – will you keep living together?
 What about childcare?
 How will you know when the separation period is over and it’s time to make a decision?

-For some married couples, a trial separation is a lifeline that lets them return to their marriage renewed and ready to make it work.
+For some separated couples, this trial separation is a lifeline that lets them return to their marriage renewed and ready to make it work.
 For others, it gives them the confirmation they need that it’s time to let go.
-Whichever way it goes, separation is still a challenge.
+Whichever way it goes, separation in marriage is still a challenge.

 Make your separation period as smooth as possible with our separation advice for married couples.

 Your trial separation will go a lot more smoothly if you and your spouse take the time to hash out the details beforehand.
 If you’re serious about trying a separation in marriage, then you need to figure out where you both stand.